ES-1085/project-joshua-and-autumn/analysis/PCBs.md

 ### Loading PCB and Organics Datasets

+This loads the datasets from .csv files and reads them into the environment.

 ``` r
 PCBs <- read.csv(paste0("/cloud/project/data/datasets_csv/PCBs_loc.csv"), header = T)
 Organics <- read.csv(paste0("/cloud/project/data/datasets_csv/Organics_loc.csv"), header = T)
 ```

 ### Glimpsing the PCB and Organics Datasets

+These data sets are quite large and contain a lot of information.
+Pivoting will need to be done to restructure this into a format that will be easier to interpret.

 ``` r
 glimpse(PCBs)